-Start by examining Scamazon.com's Catalog servlet by way of Catalog.java; notice how it aspires to apply project4-6.0/webapps/scamazon/xsl/catalog.xsl to project4-6.0/webapps/scamazon/xml/catalog.xml in order to generate your project's aisle(s).
+Start by examining Scamazon.com's Catalog servlet by way of Catalog.java; notice how it aspires to apply project4-7.0/webapps/scamazon/xsl/catalog.xsl to project4-7.0/webapps/scamazon/xml/catalog.xml in order to generate your project's aisle(s).
 Then take a look at the Cart servlet by way of Cart.java; eventually, this servlet will handle all operations involving the user's shopping cart.
-Next, examine the Receipt servlet by way of Receipt.java.
-Notice how, at present, this servlet allows you to submit via HTTP either the name of an XSL-FO file in project4-6.0/webapps/scamazon/fo/ or the name of an XML file in project4-6.0/webapps/scamazon/xml/ and the name of an XSLT file in project4-6.0/webapps/scamazon/xsl/, the response to which will be a dynamically generated PDF!
-Finally, give Proxy.java a once-over: it contains a proxy for (i.e., a method with which to invoke) the warehouse's Purchasing service.
+Finally, give Proxy.java a onceover: it contains a proxy for (i.e., a method with which to invoke) the warehouse's Purchasing service.

-Let's now examine the code in project4-6.0/src/cscie259/project4/warehouse/.
+Let's now examine the code in project4-7.0/src/cscie259/project4/warehouse/.
 Wow, not all that much there, eh?
-Although Purchasing. java appears only to define a class called Purchasing, that class will be "magically" transformed into a web service by Axis, a SOAP engine we've integrated into Tomcat.
+Although Purchasing.java appears only to define a class called Purchasing, that class will be "magically" transformed into a web service by Axis, a SOAP engine we've integrated into Tomcat.

-Did you notice, by the way, that Catalog. java and Purchasing. java are already capable of validating XML inputs, either by way of DTD or XML Schema?
+Did you notice, by the way, that Catalog.java and Purchasing.java are already capable of validating XML inputs, either by way of DTD or XML Schema?

-If you prefer Javadoc over this stroll down directory lane, feel free to view project4-6.0/webapps/ROOT/docs/ with your favorite browser.
-We've placed the project's initial Javadoc in project4-6.0/webapps/ROOT/ so that you can view our (and, soon, your) Javadoc with your own instance of Tomcat!20
+If you prefer Javadoc over this stroll down directory lane, feel free to view project4-7.0/webapps/ROOT/docs/ with your favorite browser.
+We've placed the project's initial Javadoc in project4-7.0/webapps/ROOT/ so that you can view our (and, soon, your) Javadoc with your own instance of Tomcat!16

 Now take a look at this project's configuration.
-Look over web.xml in project4-6.0/webapps/scamazon/WEB-INF/ to see how Scamazon.com is configured.
-Then look over the same in project4-6.0/webapps/warehouse/WEB-INF/ to see how the warehouse is configured; also take a look at that directory's server-config.wsdd.
+Look over web.xml in project4-7.0/webapps/scamazon/WEB-INF/ to see how Scamazon.com is configured.
+Then look over the same in project4-7.0/webapps/warehouse/WEB-INF/ to see how the warehouse is configured; also take a look at that directory's server-config.wsdd.
 You certainly needn't understand the entirety of those files' syntax; but try to get a sense of what each file is doing for you.